jimmitchell/plugin-external-links/README.md

-# Open External Links
+# Micro.blog Open External Links

-Opens all external links in a new browser tab automatically.
+A Micro.blog plugin to open all external links in a new browser tab or window automatically.